 Many packages of instant potatoes call for just adding water.
 That is what makes them quick and easy, right?
-However, if taste is most important to you, try these additions:
+However, if taste is most important to you, try these additions based on your preferences:

 Milk: Milk adds to the richness of the potatoes.
 Use at least 2% milk, but preferably whole milk.

 Chicken broth: This adds a richer flavor than if you would just use water.

 Butter: Butter is always a good idea.
 Don’t use margarine.
 Use real 100% butter, either salted or unsalted.